p-wegner/coding-aider/src/main/kotlin/de/andrena/codingaider/services/services.md

 # Aider Services Documentation

 ## Overview
-The Aider Services module provides a set of services that facilitate the management of user interactions, file handling, and token counting within the Coding Aider application.
-This module is designed to support various functionalities such as maintaining history, counting tokens in text, and managing persistent files.
+The Aider Services module provides a set of services that facilitate the management of user interactions, file handling, token counting, and documentation discovery within the Coding Aider application.
+This module is designed to support various functionalities such as maintaining history, counting tokens in text, managing persistent files, and finding relevant documentation.

 ## Key Classes and Interfaces